EasyRPG/EV0002/README.md

  * plugins/logplus.rb:

-   Heavily modified version of Quintus' plugin, see above.
+   Modified version of Quintus' plugin, see above.
 Generates HTML logs and links a corresponding log file, when a user uses the `log` command with a human readable time specification, e.g. `log monday last week`.